UCSC-Rocket-Club/ucscrocketry/Readme.md

 Welcome!!!
-This is now the main Website file!!! the link to our website is: https://ucscrocketry.org/
+This is the new branch Website file!!! the link to our website is: https://ucscrocketry.org/

    Enjoy!!!